bugsounet/MMM-Pir/README.md

 # MMM-Pir

 After a configured time without any user interaction the display will turn off and hide all modules for economy mode.<br>
-It will wake up with a Pir sensor
+It will wake up with a Pir sensor or Touch screen

 ## Screenshot